Luxury and Exotic Car Insurance: Costs, Coverage, and Best Companies

 Mileage Matters

 If you drive your exotic car beyond your policy's mileage cap, your insurer may reduce your payout or deny a claim entirely.
 Track your mileage carefully and contact your insurer if you expect to exceed the limit.
-Penalties for exceeding limits can range from $0.50–$2.00 per additional mile or a significant premium increase.
+Exceeding limits can trigger a 25–40% premium increase or a per-mile penalty.
+If you plan to use your exotic on a track day, confirm your policy covers it — most standard exotic policies exclude track events unless specifically endorsed.

 Compare Car Insurance Rates in Ohio